Jay Saldi: Dallas Cowboys

 of being something of a combination tight end-wide receiver."

 In 1981, he started five games and was used as the third tight end on short-yardage plays and the fourth wide receiver in some third-and-long scenarios.
 He sustained a knee and ankle injury during the 1982 training camp, that caused him to miss most of the season.

 Just as Dupree was finishing his career, Doug Cosbie passed Saldi on the depth chart, so he forced the team to trade him to the Chicago Bears in exchange for a sixth round draft choice (#152-Eugene Lockhart) on May 11, 1983.

 Chicago Bears

 In 1983, Saldi reunited with Mike Ditka who was the head coach of the Chicago Bears, started 6 games, while registering 12 receptions for 119 yards.
 The next year, he started 7 games, splitting time with Emery Moorehead.

 Denver Broncos

 On August 5, 1985, he signed with the Denver Broncos, reuniting with head coach Dan Reeves who used to be a Cowboys assistant.
 He was waived on August 26.

 Personal life

 Saldi was the coach and general manager of the Dallas Hoopsters, the Cowboys players' basketball team.
 He later teamed with veteran sportscaster Bill Mercer to provide color commentary on World Class Championship Wrestling syndicated broadcasts in the summer of 1982.
-His son John Saldi tried out for the Dallas Cowboys in 2006 and 2007.
+His son John Saldi tried out for the Dallas Cowboys in 2006 and 2007, but failed.